Last Updated on

-Don’t be shy!
 When you first move into your room say hello to everyone, be friendly and ask them where they are from.
 That is usually a good question to start a conversation with.
 Also don’t be one of those bitches that seem to think they are too good for anyone and doesn’t need any friends.
 No one likes ‘those’ types of people.
 Rant over.

 This can be a good one because usually hostels organize good social events or free walking tours.
 My hostel in Las Vegas hosted a different type of party every night including a limousine and free alcohol night.
-I stayed in a few hostels that would do free walking tours so you could get to know the city a little better while making friends!
+I stayed in a few hostels that would do free walking tours so you could get to know the city a little better while making friends.

-Be social and hang about in the common areas because usually other fellow lonely travellers will hang out there too.
+Hang about in the common areas because usually other fellow lonely travellers will hang out there too.
 Don’t just hang out in your bed all night because the chances of you making friends isn’t going to be high.
 Include yourself in pool games, relax and have fun!

-Be open-minded.
 Travelling opens your views of everything in life.
 Don’t be narrow-minded because of someone else’s beliefs, dreams or culture.
 Let it all go and just be open-minded about people.
 One of the rules of travelling is to learn new things and by shutting certain people out, means you are just shutting down the chance of some cultural education.

 “Travel is fatal to prejudice, bigotry and narrow-mindedness” – Mark Twain